Unboxed-Software/solana-course/content/cpi-guard.md

 rustc --version
 ```

-At the time of writing, version `1.26.0` was used for the rust compiler.
+At the time of writing, version `1.26.0` was used for the Rust compiler.
 If you would like to update, you can do so via `rustup`
 https://doc.rust-lang.org/book/ch01-01-installation.html

 ```bash